swiftlang/swift/README.md

 system allows you to work in Xcode, but Ninja is a bit faster and supports more environments.

-First make sure that you're in the swift directory:
+First, make sure that you're in the swift directory:

     cd swift-source/swift